rocicorp/replicache-react/README.md

 ### 5.0.0

-Add support for custom `isEqual`.
+- Add support for custom `isEqual`.
 See https://github.com/rocicorp/replicache-react/pull/59 for more information.
+- Requires Replicache 14.

 ### 4.0.1